This post may include affiliate links; for details, see our disclosure policy.

 - Place the frozen shrimp in the refrigerator to thaw overnight.

-- Alternatively, on the day of serving, place the frozen shrimp into a bowl with cold water.
+- Or on the day of serving, place the frozen shrimp into a bowl with cold water.
 Let a small trickle of cold water run into the bowl to keep the water moving.
 The shrimp should defrost in about 15 minutes.

 Shrimp cocktail sauce recipe

-Want a shrimp boil instead?
+Want a shrimp boil recipe?

-Well, that’s a different thing altogether!
-The cooking method is the same, but a classic shrimp boil uses potatoes, corn and shrimp together in the same pot with spices (usually Old Bay).
-Here’s a recipe for a shrimp boil recipe you can use for entertaining, and a sheet pan version for weeknight dinners.
-You can also make steamed shrimp, seasoned with Old Bay.
+Of course, that’s a different thing altogether!
+The cooking method is the same, but a shrimp boil uses potatoes, corn and shrimp together in the same pot with spices (usually Old Bay seasoning).

-This boiled shrimp recipe is…
+This boiled shrimp recipe is pescatarian, gluten-free and dairy-free.

 How to Boil Shrimp